CaseyTa/purpleair_sensor_dashboard/README.md

 1. Edit Configuration: Open the `purpleair_monitor.html` file in a text editor and locate the configuration section within the `<script>` tag at the bottom.
 1. Set Your API Key: Replace `'YOUR_API_KEY_HERE'` with your own PurpleAir "Read" API key.
 You can request one from the PurpleAir website.
 1. Set Sensor Index: Replace the example `'SENSOR_INDEX'` value with the index of the sensor you wish to monitor.
 You can find the index by clicking a sensor on the PurpleAir map and looking at the number in the URL.
 1. Open in Browser: Save your changes and open the `purpleair_monitor.html` file in any modern web browser.
-The data will load automatically.
+Data is not automatically refreshed.
+Please refresh the page to load new data.

 ## Credits